 What is Memory Foam?

 Memory foam is a polyurethane foam type, sometimes referred to as viscoelastic foam.
-It has the ability to slowly return to its original shape once pressure is applied.
+It can be manipulated into various forms and slowly returns to its original shape once any applied pressure is eased.
 This means that it has a high level of viscosity (hence the name viscoelastic foam).
 Because of this, it is regarded as a low-resilience polyurethane material (LRPu).

 Who Created Memory Foam?